Field trips to cultural venues

 - must be presented by a school or group of schools, or by a school board

-- must present the steps in the preparation, implementation and transfer-of-learning phases (with the exception of childcare projects):
+- must present the steps in the preparation, implementation and transfer-of-learning phases:

 - the preparation phase involves one or more activities that enable the students to acquire the knowledge they will need during the implementation phase

 - the implementation phase involves one or more cultural experiences that students take part in as part of school field trips

 - the transfer-of-learning phase allows students to reflect on the knowledge acquired during the previous two phases and to make connections with other learning situations in the classroom